The Resolution Policy in relation to concerns and complaints is based on the following principles:

 - The person you would like to make a complaint about is a current member of Resolution

 - Proceedings (and, in some cases, correspondence) are at an end

-- Any outstanding report/s to organisations such as the SRA or Office of the Legal Ombudsman have been answered by them
+- All investigations by organisations such as the SRA or the Office of the Legal Ombudsman must have concluded

 If we can’t formally investigate, we will tell you why that is and help you work out if there are any other options open to you.
 We will provide you with information and signposting to the relevant support services.
 We can also inform our member about your concerns.

 We are unable to investigate any complaints about our associate members.
 Complaints about an associate member of Resolution should be referred to their regulatory or governing, or membership body for investigation in the first instance.
 We will help you find the right organisation if we can.
 If the complaint is upheld by their governing body and we are notified of the outcome our Practice Standards Panel will consider the outcome and whether their membership of Resolution should be terminated as a result.

 We ask that everyone involved respects the principles of fairness, honesty, integrity, and respect.
 We are unable to continue to deal with complaints where it becomes clear there has been bullying, harassment, or malicious or abusive behavior towards a member or member of staff.
 We also reserve the right to report any behaviour of this type to the appropriate authority where it is necessary to protect the safety of Resolution’s members, volunteers, staff or those involved in the complaints process.
 We will follow our Unacceptable Behaviour policy and procedure in these circumstances.